bloominstituteoftechnology/react-state2-guided/README.md

 ## Wiring Redux

 - 🔥 STEP 1 - Install `redux` and `react-redux`
-- 🔥 STEP 2 - At the top of the app:
+- 🔥 STEP 2 - At the top-level component of the app:
   - 2.1 - Import the needed dependencies:

     ```js
+    // frontend/index.js
     import { Provider } from 'react-redux'
     import { legacy_createStore, compose } from 'redux'
     ```